If you are already an STC member, Renew Now to continue all of the benefits of membership.

 In the early 2000s, STC grew as the growth of online content exploded and the need for content professionals expanded with it.
 The advent of new software tools for developing content significantly increased the impact of technical communicators.
 In 2009, the Society successfully lobbied the United States Bureau of Labor Statistics to recognize Technical Writer as a discrete profession to be tracked by the Department of Labor.

 Today, the field continues to grow and change.
-Increasingly, content includes visual and graphic information, it is expected to be accessible through multiple devices, and the line between technical documentation and marketing gets blurrier every day.
+Increasingly, content includes visual and graphic information, and it is expected to be accessible through multiple devices.
+The line between technical documentation and marketing gets blurrier every day.
 The Society for Technical Communication exists to help our members understand these changes in the field and to help them adapt their skills to the needs of the marketplace.
 We are proud of the contributions STC members make in every industry and the benefits that consumers and society gain from clear, concise communication.